 One small experiment was undertaken in which fission tracks were counted in both apatite and external detector.
 The results of these experiments are summarized in Table 3 and compared to previous results using FastTracks reported in Enkelmann et al. (2012) and more up-to-date values of FastTracks (A. Gleadow, 2020).
 For our time analysis experiment, 25 coordinates in a pre-annealed Durango sample (A-DUR) and its external mica detector were analysed by the first author.
 Selecting and imaging 25 locations in the Durango sample and its external detector took 25-35 min using Nikon-TRACKFlow (Van Ranst et al., 2020).
-Counting fission tracks in 25 locations in one pre-annealed and irradiated Durango sample and its external detector (including manual reviewing) using AI-Track-tive took 30 minutes in total, but it is expected that it takes longer for samples with higher track densities, for example 60 minutes.
-A full, independent, comparison between existing software packages and the hereby presented software lies outside the scope of this paper.
+Counting fission tracks in 25 locations in one pre-annealed and irradiated Durango sample and its external detector (including manual reviewing) using AI-Track-tive took 30 minutes in total.
+It is expected that fission track counting would take some more time for samples with track densities higher than ($\sim 4 10^5 \ tr/cm^2$).